KamranSattary/ML-CS-433-Project-1/README.md

 ## Data preparation

 After importing the training data, an important step is to clean it and to normalize it.
-A quick look to the data allowed us to see that they were a lot of unnormal -999 values.
-Therefore, we filled them with NA values and then replaced them with the mediam of their corresponding column.
+A quick look at the data (but also the data description on AIcrowd) allowed us to see that they are many -999 (missing) values.
+Therefore, we filled them with NA values and then replaced them with the median of their corresponding column.

 This being done, we finally normalize the data thanks to the `minmax_normalize_closure` function in `helpers.py`.